-If like me you make and sell things on Etsy, it is always a great idea to get involved in craft shows so that you can sell to a more local market and get feedback on your work at the same time.
+If like me you make and sell things on your own website or Etsy, it is always a great idea to get involved in craft shows so that you can sell to a more local market and get feedback on your work at the same time.

-I have attended a few craft shows in the past, in the UK and they were all a great insight to what people like and don't like about your work.
+I have attended quite a few art and craft shows in the past, in the UK and they were all a great insight into what people like and don't like about your work.

 2. What you need to take with you

-The other things you will need are - pen, notebook, money tin, cash float, calculator, spare price tags, collate, double sided tape, drawing pins, string, scissors.
+The other things you will need are - a pen, notebook, money tin, cash float, calculator, spare price tags, collate, double-sided tape, drawing pins, string, scissors.

 Take food/drinks or money for food/drinks as you will need a coffee break/lunch break also!